 changes in the status of an Electronic Workspace, Registry Instruments or other electronic Documents within the Electronic Workspace; and

 events relating to the security and integrity of the ELN.

-Transfer means a Registry Instrument that transfers an estate or interest in land.
+Transfer means a Document that transfers an estate or interest in land.

-Transition Plan (TP) means the Plan referred to in clause 21.1 of these Operating Requirements.
+Transition Plan (TP) means the Plan referred to in Operating Requirement 21.1.